reduxframework/docs/docs/configuration/fields/output-variables.md

 ## Using `output_variables` with the [required](./required) Argument

 If a field is not "visible" due to an unmet [required](./required) statement, the generated CSS variables for fields in this state will not be appended to the page.
-By so doing the output is easier to manage.
+By doing so, the output is easier to manage.
 Be mindful of this when using these two arguments together.